obaidak407/Css-Animation-re/README.txt

 These are my animations.
-Some more will be uploaded soon
+Some more will be uploaded soon.
+Thanks